jason-m-reich/cpp-one-config-many-platforms/README.md

 ## Requirements

-There more individualized requirements appear in each platforms' getting started section; the ones here are not listed in any of those sections.
+CMake 3.21 or higher is indicated in the CMakeLists.txt file.
+Platform specific requirements appear in each platforms' getting started section.

-- CMake 3.21 or higher

 ## Getting Started